The Winslow Nichols Leadership Award

 To recognize a student with this honor, please submit student nominations by reviewing the criteria below and following the nomination button to fill out our online form.

-- High school student in Flathead, Lake, Lincoln, Glacier, Pondera, Liberty or Toole County
+- High school student in Flathead, Lake, Lincoln, Glacier, Pondera, Liberty, Toole or Hill County

 - Academics: Students who value their education by exhibiting academic responsibility; preferably have a GPA of 3.0 or higher